Munich: Capital of reunited Bavaria

-When Bavaria was reunited in 1506 after a brief war against the Duchy of Landshut, Munich became its capital.
-The arts and politics became increasingly influenced by the court.
+When Bavaria was reunited in 1506 after the War of the Succession of Landshut against the Duchy of Bavaria-Landshut, Munich became its capital.
+During the 16th century Munich became a centre of the Counter-Reformation.
 The Renaissance movement beset Munich and the Bavarian branch of the House of Wittelsbach under Duke Albrecht V who bolstered their prestige by conjuring up a lineage that reached back to classical antiquity.
 In 1568 Albrecht V built the Antiquarium to house the Wittelsbach collection of Greek and Roman antiquities in the Munich Residenz.
 Albrecht V appointed the composer Orlando di Lasso as director of the court orchestra and tempted numerous Italian musicians to work at the Munich court, establishing Munich as a hub for late Renaissance music.
 During the rule of Duke William V Munich began to be called the "German Rome" and William V began presenting Emperor Charlemagne as ancestor of the Wittelsbach dynasty.

 Duke William V further cemented the Wittelsbach rule by commissioning the Jesuit Michaelskirche.
 He had the sermons of his Jesuit court preacher Jeremias Drexel translated from Latin into German and published them to a greater audience.
 William V was addressed with the epithet "the Pious" and like his contemporary Wittelsbach dukes promoted himself as "father of the land" (Landesvater), encouraged pilgrimages and Marian devotions.
 William V had the Hofbräuhaus built in 1589.
 It would become the prototype for beer halls across Munich.
-After World War II the Residenze, the Hofbräuhaus, the Frauenkirche, and the Peterskirche were reconstructed to look exactly as they did before the Nazi Party seized power in 1933.